-All children in all classes are having Te Reo lessons every week with Matua Ash.
+All children in all classes are having Te Reo lessons every week.
 Te Reo weekly lessons are run for the full school year.
-Lessons are provided through BA Productions who work in consultation with the school.
-Please visit the BA Productions website for more information about their programmes.

 Our students really enjoy their Te Reo lessons.
 Lessons include learning the language as well as cultural lessons such as song and dance.
 Faith City School students are continuing to grow in their knowledge of the Maori Culture and their knowledge of Te Reo.
 Students are also encouraged to practice Te Reo in other curriculum areas during the school day.

 This is a fantastic programme where we match year seven students to new entrants with whom they will experience a buddy’ relationship for up to two years.
 The students are matched boy: boy, girl: girl, modelling on the traditional Maori concept of Tuakana/Taina.

 The senior students are prepared for the programme by a number of discussions with the group.
 Information is shared with the seniors, and their input requested, on some of the rationale behind the programme- how it works and activities they would like to see included.

 Each of the senior students sits a ˜buddy license’ test which is used as an aid to explore issues around development of socialisation, trust, responsibility, balance with other relationships, commitment to an unequal relationship, and management of problems within the buddy relationship.
 Aspects of pre-parenting and Christian values in friendships with younger people than themselves are also explored.